ocaml-templates/spin-dream-fullstack/example/README.md

 A short, but powerful statement about your project

-## Setup your development environment
+## Set up your development environment

-You need Opam, you can install it by following [Opam's documentation](https://opam.ocaml.org/doc/Install.html).
+You need opam.
+You can install it by following [opam's documentation](https://opam.ocaml.org/doc/Install.html).

-With Opam installed, you can install the dependencies in a new local switch with:
+With opam installed, you can install the dependencies in a new local switch with:

 ```bash
 make switch